Tazón massacre

-The Tazón massacre occurred on September 19, 1984, in the toll of Tazón, Caracas, Venezuela, when officials of the National Guard fired on more than 200 students from the Maracay campus of the Central University of Venezuela who had arrived in four buses to a protest, causing a toll of at least 35 injured.
-Despite the name "massacre", no student died during the protest.
-The incident generated multiple student protests in various universities across the country against the behaviour of the security personnel and the demand for the resignation of the university chancellor, Edmundo Chirinos.
+The Tazón massacre occurred on September 19, 1984, at the Tazón tollbooth in Caracas, Venezuela, when National Guard officials fired on a group of more than 200 student protestors, injuring at least 35.
+The students, who had arrived in four buses from the Maracay campus of the Central University of Venezuela, were protesting proposed cuts to the university's budget.

+The incident led to multiple student protests at universities across the country, with demonstrators condemning the behavior of the security personnel and demanding the resignation of the university chancellor, Edmundo Chirinos.
+Despite the name "massacre," no student died during the protest.

 Background

 After being elected as president in February 1984, Jaime Lusinchi announced the "Austerity Plan" on a national radio and television channel on March 14.
 The Plan suggested the reduction of state spending by 10% to face the delicate economic situation following Viernes Negro in 1983.
-Edmundo Chirinos, chancellor of the Central University of Venezuela, decided to submit to the University Council for a vote the application of cost-cutting measure in accordance with government policies and following in the footsteps of other chancellors such as those from the University of the Andes, Simón Bolívar University, and the ,Universidad Nacional Experimental Simón Rodríguez, including the elimination of scholarships, raising the dining fee to 10 Venezuelan bolívars, the payment of tuition fees, and the termination of internships.
+Edmundo Chirinos, chancellor of the Central University of Venezuela, decided to submit to the University Council for a vote the application of cost-cutting measure in accordance with government policies and following in the footsteps of other chancellors such as those from the University of the Andes, Simón Bolívar University, and the Universidad Nacional Experimental Simón Rodríguez, including the elimination of scholarships, raising the dining fee to 10 Venezuelan bolívars, the payment of tuition fees, and the termination of internships.

 Upon receiving the news, a group of Agronomy and Veterinary students from the Maracay Campus held a large assembly in room 6 of the faculty building on September 18, 1984, where they decided to transfer to the University City of Caracas, where the University Council was meeting, with a series of petitions to the authorities, alleging that on various dates they had asked for an audience with the chancellor and had been denied.
 The indignation of the students had originated because during the electoral campaign, Chirinos visited the installations of the Agronomy and Veterinary faculty accompanited by Tiburcio Linares, who would become the Secretary General of the university, promising to improve the dining hall without raising the fee.
 After the elections, a second meeting was held where the students proposed ways to finance the dining hall, but Chirinos responded, according to the accounts of students, "I did not come to discuss the policy, I came to tell it to you."